einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 Posted: July 22, 2017

-On February 9th 2017, I was sitting in an auditorium in Krakow, listening to Mary Sheeran and John Hughes give the opening keynote at the Lambda Days conference.
+On February 9th 2017, I was sitting in an auditorium in Krakow, listening to Mary Sheeran and John Hughes give the opening keynote at the [Lambda Days](http://www.lambdadays.org/) conference.
 It was an inspired and inspiring keynote, that discussed some of the most influential ideas in some of the most interesting papers written on functional programming.
-You should absolutely check it out.
+You should absolutely [check it out](https://www.youtube.com/watch?v=1qBHf8DrWR8).

-One of the papers that was mentioned was Functional Geometry by Peter Henderson, written in 1982.
+One of the papers that was mentioned was _Functional Geometry_ by Peter Henderson, written in 1982.
 In it, Henderson shows a deconstruction of an Escher woodcut called Square Limit, and how he can elegantly reconstruct a replica of the woodcut by using functions as data.
 He defines a small set of picture combinators – simple functions that operate on picture functions – to form complex pictures out of simple ones.

-Escher’s original woodcut looks like this:
+Escher's original woodcut looks like this:

 ![Escher's "Square Limit" woodcutting"](/images/escher-square-limit.png)

 Which is pretty much a recursive dream.
 No wonder Henderson found it so fascinating – any functional programmer would.

-As I was listening the keynote, I recalled that I had heard about the paper before, in the legendary SICP lectures by Abelson and Sussman (in lecture 3A, in case you’re interested).
+As I was listening the keynote, I recalled that I had heard about the paper before, in the legendary SICP lectures by Abelson and Sussman (in lecture 3A, in case you're interested).
 I figured it was about time I read the paper first hand.
 And so I did.
-Or rather, I read the revised version from 2002, because that’s what I found online.
+Or rather, I read the revised version from 2002, because that's what I found online.

 And of course one thing led to another, and pretty soon I had implemented my own version in F#.
-Which is sort of why we’re here.
+Which is sort of why we're here.
 Feel free to tag along as I walk through how I implemented it.

 A key point in the paper is to distinguish between the capability of rendering some shape within a bounding box onto a screen on the one hand, and the transformation and composition of pictures into more complex pictures on the other.
 This is, as it were, the essence of decoupling through abstraction.

-Our basic building block will be a picture.
-We will not think of a picture as a collection of colored pixels, but rather as something that is capable of scaling and fitting itself with respect to a bounding box.
+Our basic building block will be a _picture_.
+We will _not_ think of a picture as a collection of colored pixels, but rather as something that is capable of scaling and fitting itself with respect to a bounding box.
 In other words, we have this:

 ```fsharp
 type Picture : Box -> Shape list
 ```

-A picture is a function that takes a box and creates a list of shapes for rendering.
+A picture is a _function_ that takes a box and creates a list of shapes for rendering.

 What about the box itself?
-We define it using three vectors a, b and c.
+We define it using three vectors **a**, **b** and **c**.

 ```fsharp
 type Vector = { x : float; y : float }
 type Box = { a : Vector; b : Vector; c : Vector}
 ```

-The vector a denotes the offset from the origin to the bottom left corner of the box.
-The vectors b and c span out the bounding box itself.
-Each vector is defined by its magnitude in the x and y dimensions.
+The vector **a** denotes the offset from the origin to the bottom left corner of the box.
+The vectors **b** and **c** span out the bounding box itself.
+Each vector is defined by its magnitude in the **x** and **y** dimensions.

-For example, assume we have a picture F that will produce the letter F when given a bounding box.
+For example, assume we have a picture **F** that will produce the letter F when given a bounding box.
 A rendering might look like this:

 TODO: basic-f